thelg4/agent/README.md

 # Code Assistant

-A powerful tool for analyzing, understanding, and testing Python codebases through an intelligent agent system.
+A tool for analyzing, understanding, and testing Python codebases through an intelligent agent system.
 Code Assistant parses your Python code, builds a knowledge graph of its structure, generates vector embeddings for semantic search, and provides a natural language interface to query and test your codebase.

 ## Features